 What is Underpinning?

-Underpinning is a construction method to help strengthen the foundation of properties that are suffering from subsidence.
+Underpinning is a construction method used to strengthen the foundation of a property.
+Usually, it is used on properties suffering from subsidence.
 This is when the structure of a property moves, causing the foundation to be unstable.
-The soil beneath this foundation is then excavated and replaced with the appropriate materials needed to repair the structure.

 When Does a Property Require Underpinning?

-The best way to assess whether or not you need to underpin your property is by hiring a surveyor, but there are a few signs to help you determine whether or not this is necessary.
-If you’re concerned that your property’s foundations are unstable, there a variety of signs to look out for:
+The best way to assess whether or not you need to underpin your property is by hiring a surveyor.
+If you’re concerned that your property’s foundations are unstable, below are some signs to look out for:

 - Cracks in the walls or brickwork